Twdavis85/Horiseon-Website/README.md

 For this assignment I was given the task of updating the Horiseon webpage so that it meets accessibility standards.

 ## Installation
+* Added a title
-* Changed class="header" to a header tag
+* changed class="header" to a header tag
 * changes the div tag in header to a nav tag
 * added id="search-engine-optimization" to line 31 to make the nav feature work for all images
 * added alt tags to all the images to increase accessibility